kfactory vs gdsfactory

 gdsfactory's add_label in kfactory

-Similar to the add_polygon function, add_label as a text record to a cell.
-Due to the nature of the layer number alone in gdsfactory vs layer index in kfactory, there is no add_label in kfactory.
+Similar to the add_polygon function, add_label acts as a text record to a cell.
+Due to the nature of the layer number, which is isolated in gdsfactory vs layer index in kfactory, there is no add_label in kfactory.
 Instead they can be used like any other shape object.

 Text